nicoDs96/SmartMuseum/history/Architecture.md

 ### Museum API
-The middleware API exposes all the museum services, it will allow visitors' app to retrieve informations of artworks or custom path and museum administrators' app to upload data assets and retrieve indoor traffic data ([API DOC](/doc/APIDOC.pdf)).
+The middleware API exposes all the museum services, it will allow visitors' app to retrieve informations of artworks or custom path and museum administrators' app to upload data assets and retrieve indoor traffic data.
 It is realized in Nodejs with the Express framework.

 ### Translation Engine